 3. Steering & Braking

 With the TAK-4 Independent Suspension System, the vehicle allows for larger front brakes which transfers weight quicker to the front wheels.
-The lower spring rates made possible by a torsion bar smooths out the road better than any straight axle rig because the wheels are allowed to be m
+The lower wheel rates, made possible by a torsion bar, smooths out the road better than any straight axle rig because the wheels are allowed to be m

 4. Load Carrying

 Integrating a higher rated front axle allows for greater load carrying capacity which enables firefighters to add more features and equipment to fire apparatus.
 This may include front suction or air condition that won’t exceed gross vehicle weight restrictions.
 With Pierce’s TAK-4 Independent Suspension System, a maximum front axle weight rating of 24,000 lb. is possible with 425/65R22.5 tires.

 When selecting fire apparatus suspension systems, a focus on optimizing safety, stability, maneuverability, ride quality, load capacity, simplified maintenance and more are all important considerations.
 The advancements in independent suspension systems have provided those in the fire service with many advantages over other suspension systems.
 The superior ride quality, enhanced operating features and the added confidence that the driver is in control of the vehicle, are all unparalleled qualities that continue to evolve with design and technology advancements.

 Do you want to learn more about fire apparatus suspension systems that offer a high-performance, dramatically smoother ride with outstanding steer-ability?

 Experience a better ride for you, your crew and your equipment by contacting an experienced Pierce Manufacturing representative.